A simple fix for an outdated problem

 2

-Postal notification is easy to miss when life gets in the way.
+Postal notification is still too easy to miss when life gets in the way.

 3